|Elliott Sound Products||Components - Part II|

 Page Created 15 Feb 2004

-The EIA (Electronic Industries Association) and other authorities worldwide specify standard values for resistors, commonly referred to as the "preferred value" system.
+The EIA (Electronic Industries Association) and other industry bodies and authorities worldwide specify standard values for resistors, commonly referred to as the 'preferred value' system.
 This system has its origins in the early period of electronics, at a time when most resistors were carbon composition with poor manufacturing tolerances.
 The idea is simple - select values for components based on the tolerances to which they are able to be made.

 For example, based on 10% tolerance devices, we will work with a preferred value of 100Ω.
 It makes no sense to produce a 105Ω resistor, because 105 ohms falls within the 10% tolerance range of the 100Ω resistor.
 The next reasonable value is 120Ω, because a 10% 100Ω resistor will have a value somewhere between 90 and 110 ohms.